 Would you buy a car from this man?
 Tens of thousands of people did.
-Alvan Fuller was born in 1878, and he began his working life as a teenager, selling and repairing bicycles first in Malden, Massachusetts and later Boston.
-By age 21, he was dividing his time between racing bicycles, as a way to generate business, and repair and sales.
-But a trip to Europe that year (1899) opened Fuller’s eyes to the potential of the automobile and he brought two back home with him (the first two autos imported in to Boston).
+Alvan Fuller was born in 1878, and he began his working life as a teenager, selling and repairing bicycles first in Malden, Mass., and later Boston.
+By the age of 21, he was dividing his time between racing bicycles, as a way to generate business, and repairing and selling them But a trip to Europe that year (1899) opened Fuller’s eyes to the potential of the automobile.
+He brought two back home with him — the first two autos imported into Boston

 He did leave a legacy, however, that extends to this day.
 His Fuller Gardens established at his summer home in North Hampton, N.H., are open to the public.
-He donated a substantial art collection to the National Gallery of Art and a foundation that bears his name continues to do its work supporting charitable causes in Massachusetts and New Hampshire.
+He donated a substantial art collection to the National Gallery of Art, A foundation that bears his name continues to do its work supporting charitable causes in Massachusetts and New Hampshire.

 His youngest son Peter also gained fame of his own for the outcome of 1968 Kentucky Derby.
 Peter Fuller’s thoroughbred Dancer’s Image had a terrific run that year, and won the derby.
 Testing found a banned substance in the horse’s blood, however.
 Bettors who backed the horse kept their money, but the horse was stripped of the title.

 In a series of court cases, Peter argued that the decision was payback because he had contributed one of his winning purses to Coretta Scott King following the assassination of her husband, civil rights leader Martin Luther King Jr. Martin Luther King had disrupted the Kentucky Derby the year before, protesting Louisville housing conditions for blacks.